Are you curious about the term ‘Value bet’ or ‘Value betting,’ but aren’t sure what it means or how to use it to your advantage in sports betting?

 Value betting is a fundamental strategy for successful betting, as it allows bettors to generate profits over time by consistently finding opportunities where the odds are in their favour.

 Value betting applies to sports betting, poker, and other forms of gambling.
-In each case the goal is to produce a positive expected value (EV), or player “edge”, over time.
+In each case, the goal is to produce a positive Expected Value (EV), or player “edge”, over time.
 In doing so, profit is also expected.

 Expected Value (EV) Explained

-EV stands for ‘expected value’.
-Expected value is a mathematical concept used to determine the average profit/loss of a bet (or series of bets) by accounting for all possible outcomes and their probabilities.
+EV stands for ‘Expected Value’ — a mathematical concept used to determine the average profit or loss of a bet (or series of bets) by accounting for all possible outcomes and their probabilities.

-- Positive EV or “plus EV”: the bet has a higher probability of winning than what the odds suggest.
+- Positive EV or “plus EV”: The bet has a higher probability of winning than the odds suggest.

-- Zero EV or “no EV”: the bet has exactly the same chance of winning as the odds suggest.
+- Zero EV or “no EV”: The bet has exactly the same probability of winning as the odds suggest.

-- Negative EV or “minus EV”: the bet has a lower probability of winning than what the odds suggest.
+- Negative EV or “minus EV”: The bet has a lower probability of winning than the odds suggest.

-Regularly betting on +EV bets would give the bettor an “edge” or “advantage”.
-Both terms mean the same thing.
+Regularly betting on +EV bets would give the bettor an “edge” or “advantage” — both terms mean the same thing.

 How to Calculate EV